Stop! Your Lease Extension in Coalville Could Be FREE

 Coalville property with a lease extension has roughly the same value as a freehold

-Leasehold residencies in Coalville with more than 100 years remaining on the lease are often referred to as ‘virtual freehold’.
-This is where the lease is worth the same as a freehold interest in your home.
-In such circumstances there is often little to be gained by buying the freehold unless savings on ground rent and estate charges warrant it.
+Leasehold residencies in Coalville with in excess of one hundred years remaining on the lease are often referred to as ‘virtual freehold’.
+This is where the lease is worth the same as a freehold interest in your property.
+In such circumstances there is often little upside in buying the reversionary interest unless savings on ground rent and estate charges warrant it.

 Lender Requirement